 .
 Seller’s maximum aggregate liability for claims by Purchaser arising out of Seller's Seller’s performance of this Agreement, including Liquidated Damages, whether arising from tort (including negligence or strict liability without regard to fault), breach of contract or any other cause of action, shall be one hundred percent (100%) of the Purchase Amount.
 Notwithstanding the foregoing, the limitation of liability under this Section shall not apply to any of the following categories of liability of Seller:

-(i) under paragraphs (a), (c) and (d) of Section 20.2 (Seller Indemnity);
+(i) under paragraphs (a) of Section 20.2 (Seller Indemnity); and

-(ii) under Section 15.2 (Title); and
+(ii) under Section 15.2 (Title).

-(iii) resulting from the gross negligence or wilful misconduct of the Seller, its Affiliates, subcontractors, vendors, agents and their employees, directors, officers and representatives.

 All liability of Seller under this Agreement shall terminate six (6) years after delivery of the Unit to the Delivery Point, as determined in accordance with Section 10.2.